Joeltronics/py_nes_emulator/README.md

 	- This might sound like a limit we don't want, but some games actually use this intentionally (like doors in The Legend of Zelda)
 	- Sprite overflow flag is not set either, though thankfully there's only 1 commercial game listed on the nesdev wiki that depends on this, because of a hardware bug that makes the behavior unreliable in many cases
 	- See https://www.nesdev.org/wiki/Sprite_overflow_games
-- Sprite 0 hit is only line-accurate, not pixel-accurate
 - PPUSCROLL & PPUADDR sharing internal registers is not handled correctly
 - Exact behavior when updating PPU outside of VBLANK is not fully emulated